nautobot/nautobot/nautobot/docs/models/dcim/cable.md

 * Power outlets
 * Power ports

 Each cable may be assigned a type, label, length, and color.
-Each cable must also assigned one of three operational [`statuses`](https://nautobot.readthedocs.io/en/latest/models/extras/status/):
+Each cable must also assigned to an operational [`status`](https://nautobot.readthedocs.io/en/latest/models/extras/status/).
+The following statuses are available by default:

 * Active
 * Planned
 * Decommissioning

-Status fields can now be customized via the new [`status`](https://nautobot.readthedocs.io/en/latest/models/extras/status/) model.

 ## Tracing Cables